Allan122/allan-s_portfolio/README.md

 ##### Customer Churn Prediction
 ## Project 3: Customer Churn Prediction
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/CustomerChurnPrediction.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/CustomerChurnPrediction.git"> "GitHub"</a> 🕵🏻.</p>

 **Customer Churn Prediction**